This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Getting around Chiang Mai

 Chiang Mai old town is fairly compact and easily walkable, but if you need to get somewhere quickly or anywhere across town then we recommend hailing a Songthaew (a taxi truck).
 Simply wave one down in the street and tell the driver where you want to go and they will tell you the fare.
-This is a shared ride but the prices are super cheap (usually 30 baht per person).
+This is a shared ride but the prices are super cheap (usually from 30 baht per person).

 Tuk Tuks are also found in the city and are the second most common mode of transport in Chiang Mai – they are a little more expensive than Songthaew’s, costing 60 baht upwards per trip.